LukeWCS/lf-who-was-here-2/README.md

-# LF who was here
+# LF who was here (2.x)
-Extension for phpBB3.2 - Shows a visitor statistic of the current day or a freely selectable period.
+Extension for phpBB 3.2 - Shows a visitor statistic of the current day or a freely selectable period.
 It lists both members and bots, as well as numbers on visible members, invisible members, bots and guests.
 In addition, the extension offers a visitor record and is extensively adjustable.

 ## Installation / Update
 1. Download and extract the Zip archive of the GitHub release.